splunk/public-o11y-docs/admin/admin-onboarding/admin-onboarding-guide.rst

    Phase 2: Pilot rollout <phase2/phase2>
    Phase 3: Expansion and optimization <phase3/phase3>

 Follow these steps to onboard Splunk Observability Cloud in your organization.
 To complete the onboarding process, ensure you have the admin role in your Splunk Observability Cloud organization.
-There are 3 distinct phases to the onboarding journey for Splunk Observability Cloud:
+There are 3 phases to the onboarding journey for Splunk Observability Cloud:

 .. list-table::
    :header-rows: 1